isomerpages/ogp/_about-us/ops/kennethchang.md

   - FormSG
 pastProducts: []
 accomplishments:
-  - Supported FormSG product ops and users during FormSG React Migration with 48,473 reports over 4 months
+  - Coordinated with MINDEF to launch their RSAF55 Charity drive collections, resulting in the collection of approximately $165k in donations over 2.5k submissions
-  - Grew FormSG Office Hours from 15 registrations to 678 registrations, as well as Telegram Form-ally and Formsies to 1035 and 140 subscribers respectively
+  - Tripled all external engagements for the FormSG community, with Office Hours growing to 2,028 monthly attendees, the Form-ally Telegram channel expanding to 2,987 subscribers, and Formsies Telegram discussions reaching 472 subscribers
-  - Created and trialled webhook workshop to enable 29 non technical form admins to create their own webhooks, with learnings from this workshop informing FormSG roadmap for webhook simplification
+  - Invited to present to 400 support officers in the Public Service Learning Week Festival segment on digitalisation for support officers
 quote: ""
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.ops %}